Stay in the loop

 Marius Jacobs

-Marius studies CS at LMU Munich, focusing on ML, neuroscience, and design.
-His designs shape ursprung’s visual identity.
-When no one is watching, he deeply enjoys meditation, jazz and exercise.
+Marius studies computer science at LMU Munich, focusing on machine learning and neuroscience, and moonlighting in graphic design.
+He is responsible for shaping the visual identity of ursprung.
+When he has time to himself, he enjoys meditation, jazz and exercise.

 Marius is studying Computer Science at LMU Munich, with a focus on Machine Learning, Neuroscience and Design.
 His designs shape ursprung’s visual identity.
 When he has some time to himself, he enjoys meditation, jazz and exercise.